Nycose/pixel-art-creator/README.md

 ## Overview
 An introductory project in a Udacity programming bootcamp co-created by Google and Facebook.
 I built the app with vanilla HTML, CSS, and JS.

-A summary of the project specification/rubric is listed below but the app actually has a few additional features.
+A summary of the project specification/rubric is listed below but the app has a few additional features.

 ### Project Specification & Summary
 * The user can create a canvas of any (reasonable) size.